FIWARE/tutorials.Entity-Relationships/README.md

     -   An association to the asset (e.g. building) they are measuring
 -   A **person** is an entity representing a farmer or farm labourer.
 Each **Person** entity would have properties such
     as:
-    -   A name of the person e.g. "Mr Jones"
+    -   A name of the person e.g. "Mr. Jones"
     -   A job title
     -   An association to the farm buildings they own.
 -   A task something we do down on the farm.
-It is a conceptural entity, used to assocate workers, agricultural products and locations **Task** entities would have properties such as:
+It is a conceptual entity, used to associate workers, agricultural products and locations **Task** entities would have properties such as:
     -   The name of the task (e.g. _Spray Herbicide XXX on field Y_)
-    -   The status of the task (e.g _scheduled_, _in progress_, _completed_)
+    -   The status of the task (e.g. _scheduled_, _in progress_, _completed_)
     -   An association to the worker (i.e. a **Person** entity) who performs the task
     -   An association to the product (e.g. **Herbicide** entity) to be used.
     -   An association to the location (e.g. **PartField** entity) to be used.